SteeltoeOSS/Documentation/api/v4/management/metrics.md

 ### Tanzu App Live View

- [App Live View](https://docs.vmware.com/en/Application-Live-View-for-VMware-Tanzu/1.0/docs/GUID-index.html) has the ability to display and query metrics via the [Metrics endpoint](metrics-endpoint.md) in addition to other management endpoints.
+ [App Live View](https://docs.vmware.com/en/Application-Live-View-for-VMware-Tanzu/1.0/docs/GUID-index.html) has the ability to display and query metrics via the [metrics endpoint](metrics-endpoint.md) in addition to other management endpoints.

 ### Spring Boot Admin

- The [Metrics endpoint](metrics-endpoint.md) is also compatible with  [Spring Boot Admin](https://github.com/codecentric/spring-boot-admin).
+ The [metrics endpoint](metrics-endpoint.md) is also compatible with [Spring Boot Admin](https://github.com/codecentric/spring-boot-admin).
 See [Spring Boot Admin client](springbootadmin.md) for details.